bahim22/work/Docs2/AplusDoc.md

 - _NIC_: network interface card, adapter card used to connect a host to the network
 - _repeater_: used to extend a signal being sent to provide add'l coverage
 - _hub_: older tech layer 1 (physical layer) device that connects hosts together.
-  - Don't recognize MAC addys; Only send traffic coming in on one port out on every other port
+  - Don't recognize MAC addresss; Only send traffic coming in on one port out on every other port
 - _cable/DSL modem_: used to connect to an ISP
 - _Bridge_: layer 2 (data link) device that connects 2 net segments and controls traffic moving between them -_patch panel_: physical panel w/ multiple connection points used as a central location to interconnect devies and ports on a net.
 Allows for an organized cabling strucutrre to manage 10s-100s of interconnections